The KCPA Audio Visual Competition.

 - Don’t place a limit to the number of times a sequence may be played.

-- The Competition will be played through “VideoLan” media player software on a digital projector with a resolution of 1920 x 1080px ( it is recommended that image sizes do not exceed the projector’s output) if the size is smaller (such as 1024 x 768 or 1400 X 1050) then it will project smaller with a black background.
-A Windows computer and sound system will be provided by the organising club to run the Competition.
+- The Competition will be played through “VideoLan” media player software on a digital projector with a resolution of 1920 x 1080px ( it is recommended that image sizes do not exceed the projector’s output).
+If the size is smaller (such as 1024 x 768 or 1400 x 1050) then it will project smaller with a black background.
+A Windows computer and sound system will be provided by the KCPA to run the Competition.

-Event entry fees shall be determined by the KCPA and the organising Associate and shall be paid with each Associate’s entry.
+Event entry fees are determined by the KCPA and should be paid with each member’s entry.

 Entry form and fee (if by cheque) must reach the nominated person by the closing date.
-For the 2017 competition the date is 24th September 2017.
+For the 2019 competition, the date is Sunday 15th September 2019.

 The organisers reserve the right to refuse entry to sequences that they may consider, in their absolute discretion, to be undesirable, unsuitable or incorrectly programmed for projection at the event.